+- 19. Director of nursing of private hospital or day-procedure centre

-- 18. Display of licence - 19.
-Change of ownership or control - 20.
-Infringement notices - SCHEDULE 1 GENERAL LICENSING STANDARDS FOR PRIVATE HOSPITALS AND DAY-PROCEDURE CENTRES - SCHEDULE 2 ADDITIONAL LICENSING STANDARDS FOR PARTICULAR CLASSES OF PRIVATE HOSPITALS - SCHEDULE 3 ADDITIONAL LICENSING STANDARDS FOR PRIVATE HOSPITALS AUTHORISED TO PROVIDE SPECIALISED SERVICES - SCHEDULE 4 ADDITIONAL LICENSING STANDARDS FOR PARTICULAR CLASSES OF DAY-PROCEDURE CENTRES - SCHEDULE 5 MEMBERSHIP AND PROCEDURES OF MEDICAL ADVISORY COMMITTEES - SCHEDULE 6 INFRINGEMENT OFFENCES
+- 20. Display of licence

+- 21. Change of ownership or control

+- 22. Infringement notices

+SCHEDULE 1 - GENERAL LICENSING STANDARDS FOR PRIVATE HOSPITALS AND DAY-PROCEDURE CENTRES

+- SCHEDULE 2 ADDITIONAL LICENSING STANDARDS FOR PARTICULAR CLASSES OF PRIVATE HOSPITALS - SCHEDULE 3 ADDITIONAL LICENSING STANDARDS FOR PRIVATE HOSPITALS AUTHORISED TO PROVIDE SPECIALISED SERVICES - SCHEDULE 4 ADDITIONAL LICENSING STANDARDS FOR PARTICULAR CLASSES OF DAY-PROCEDURE CENTRES - SCHEDULE 5 MEMBERSHIP AND PROCEDURES OF MEDICAL ADVISORY COMMITTEES - SCHEDULE 6 INFRINGEMENT OFFENCES

-HEALTH SERVICE ESTABLISHMENTS REGULATIONS 2011
+HEALTH SERVICE ESTABLISHMENTS REGULATIONS 2021

-I, the Lieutenant-Governor in and over the State of Tasmania and its Dependencies in the Commonwealth of Australia, acting with the advice of the Executive Council, make the following regulations under the Health Service Establishments Act 2006.
+I, the Governor in and over the State of Tasmania and its Dependencies in the Commonwealth of Australia, acting with the advice of the Executive Council, make the following regulations under the Health Service Establishments Act 2006.

-Dated 19 September 2011.
+Dated 20 September 2021.